-As of June 15, 2019, Tennessee passed HB 389 and SB 312 which adjusts the Tennessee voluntary prescription law.
-The updated statute allows employers to adopt drug testing practices that limits the timeframe for a prescription to six months within the date of an applicant or employee’s drug test.
-The optional provision states that a Medical Review Officer (MRO) who is reviewing a prescription following a confirmed positive drug test result can only consider a prescription that was issued in the previous six months as “valid”.
-Typically, Tennessee’s voluntary laws closely align with the Department of Transportation (DOT) 49 CFR Part 40 (Part 40) which does not give a set length of time for MROs to determine a “valid” prescription when overturning a non-negative/positive test result.
-However, Tennessee strays from that pattern in the new law and the MRO’s standard takes another approach as outlined below.
+As of June 15, 2019, Tennessee passed HB 389 and SB 312, which reformed the Tennessee voluntary prescription law.
+The updated statute allows employers to adopt drug testing practices that limit the timeframe for a prescription to six months within the date of an applicant or employee’s drug test.
+The optional provision states that a Medical Review Officer (MRO) reviewing a prescription following a confirmed positive drug test result can only consider a prescription issued in the previous six months as “valid.”
+Typically, Tennessee’s voluntary laws closely align with the Department of Transportation (DOT) 49 CFR Part 40 (Part 40), which does not give a set length of time for MROs to determine a “valid” prescription when overturning a non-negative/positive test result.
+However, Tennessee strays from that pattern in the new law, and the MRO’s standard takes another approach, as outlined below.

 How Is the New Voluntary Law Different?

-Since the voluntary law only considers prescriptions that were issued within six months as “valid”, any prescription that was issued prior to six months will not be a valid reason for a non-negative/positive test result and the MRO will not overturn it.
-This differs from the DOT changes that went into effect January 1, 2018 that did not give MROs a set length of time to determine a “valid” prescription when overturning a positive drug test result.
-Under the DOT law, an MRO could overturn a positive drug test result based off of a prescription that was months or even years old.
+Since the voluntary law only considers prescriptions issued within six months as “valid,” any prescription issued prior to six months will not be a valid reason for a non-negative/positive test result, and the MRO will not overturn it.
+This differs from the DOT changes that took effect on January 1, 2018, which did not give MROs a set length of time to determine a “valid” prescription when overturning a positive drug test result.
+Under the DOT law, an MRO could overturn a positive drug test result based on a prescription that was months or even years old.
 This change to the voluntary law eliminates the concern of an employee potentially abusing an old drug prescription, which could impair them while on the job.

 What This Means for Employers

-Employers are not obligated to stay active or participate in the new option if they choose to change back, since it is voluntary.
-At any point in time, an employer could choose to opt out, regardless of when they opted in.
-However, opting out would mean that they are no longer eligible for the insurance premium discount, as well as the limited legal protections offered to those that choose to comply.
-Employers who wish to opt out have to let their insurance provider know immediately and in writing so they can discontinue the discount.
+Employers are not obligated to stay active or participate in the new option if they choose to change back since it is voluntary.
+At any point in time, an employer could choose to opt-out, regardless of when they opted in.
+However, opting out would mean that they are no longer eligible for the insurance premium discount, as well as the limited legal protections offered to those who choose to comply.
+Employers who wish to opt-out have to let their insurance provider know immediately and in writing so they can discontinue the discount.
 Employers are under no obligation to finish out the month or year.

 How DISA Can Help